whitneyburton/portfolios/students/Andrew_Carmer/Andrew_Carmer.markdown

 Areas of Emphasis

 I focused a lot on Javascript this module and the end of the last.
 I'm comfortable with testing Javascript now, though I still need some work.
 I feel competent with JavaScript at this point, but I still get stumped sometimes.
+I think this is how my relationship with JavaScript will always be, but I'm excited to start building some new things.

 End of Module Assessment